 The British Society for Gynaecological Endoscopy (BSGE) offers financial support to its members through a series of Awards and Bursaries.
-To achieve equal access, Awards are dedicated to applicants in specific categories; senior members (consultants and SAS doctors), doctors in training, paramedics or GP Hysteroscopists.
+To achieve equal access, awards are dedicated to applicants in specific categories; Senior members (Consultants, SAS doctors and GP Hysteroscopists), Doctors in training, Nurses and Paramedics.
 All have conditions for application.

 BSGE Alan Gordon Travelling Fellowship